-Elizabeth "Liz" L. Petrun Sayers is a behavioral and social scientist at the RAND Corporation.
+Elizabeth "Liz" L. Petrun Sayers is a behavioral and social scientist at the RAND Corporation and co-director of the RAND Center for Qualtitative and Mixed Methods.
 She has experience researching risk-related topics and studies how traditional and new media shape risk perceptions, decisionmaking, and behaviors.
 Her current research focuses on understanding how individuals respond to health, security, and environmental risks.
 Petrun Sayers' research has been supported by grants and contracts from multiple federal agencies, including the Department of Homeland Security (DHS), Department of Defense (DOD), Centers for Disease Control and Prevention (CDC), and the National Science Foundation (NSF), among others.
 Her work has most recently been published in Review of Communication, Journal of Risk Research, and Journal of Applied Communication Research.
 She is also an adjunct professor at the University of Pennsylvania.
 Petrun Sayers received her Ph.D. in communication from the University of Kentucky.

 Paul, C., & Petrun Sayers, E. L., "Assessing against and moving past the “funnel” model of counterterrorism communication," The Journal of Defence Strategic Communication, 2016